SonerA1/SonerA1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Java, Spring
+- 🔭 I’m currently working on Java, Spring, HTML, CSS, BOOTSTRAP
 - 🌱 I’m currently learning C#, Java, JavaSpring, Python
 - 💬 Ask me about ...
 Java Spring
 - 📫 How to reach me: soneralcc@gmail.com